computational-expression/lab01/README.md

 ## Interactive Lab Component

-During the lab session, you will:
+During the 1.5-hour lab session, you will:

-1. **Complete your sensor simulation**
-2. **Compare sensor readings with 3 classmates**:
+1. **Set up your development environment** and clone your repository
+2. **Work through the TODO sections systematically**:
+   - Start with the welcome message and input collection
+   - Get help from TLs on Python syntax and concepts
+   - Test your program frequently as you add each section
+3. **Participate in mini code-sharing activities**:
-   - Run their program with your sensor data
+   - Show a neighbor your variable naming approach for sensor data
-   - Have them run your program with their inputs
-   - Compare which "rooms" have optimal conditions
-   - Discuss calculation approaches and status logic
+   - Ask a classmate about their calculation logic for temperature conversion
+   - Discuss with peers which sensor thresholds make sense for "optimal" conditions
+4. **Get hands-on help with debugging** and understanding error messages

 ## Technical Requirements